verazza/LibreChat-Mistral_OCR_local/README.md

-# Local Mistral OCR-Compatible Wrapper for LibreChats
+# Local Mistral OCR-Compatible Wrapper for LibreChat

 A self-hosted, Docker-based wrapper that exposes a **Mistral OCR-compatible API** for **LibreChat**, while performing OCR entirely with **local tools**.